WojciechMatuszewski/programming-notes/web/html.md

 - Keep in mind that you will have to parse this list to extract individual addresses (most likely).
 - Keep in mind that **the validation error messages vary from browser to browser**.
 - Keep in mind that the **iOS keyboard does not include the comma by default**.
 This might result in a cumbersome experience for users on mobile.

+## Huge amounts of DOM nodes and the `content-visibility`

+> Based on [this](https://web.dev/dom-size-and-interactivity/?ck_subscriber_id=1352906140) and [this](https://web.dev/content-visibility/) blog post.

+At some point you might encounter a website where the number of the DOM nodes is huge.
+This might be a blog, this might be some other interactive site.
+But the problem is the same – the amount of the DOM nodes causes the browser to freeze when rendering the initial content.

+**If you are dealing with a list consider virtualizing the content**.
+But what if that is not possible?
+What if the content is structured in a way that makes it impossible to collect into a list?
+Luckily, the browser vendors come with some help. **Enter the `content-visibility` property.

+The **`content-visibility` is a NATIVE way to tell the browser to defer rendering some parts of the webpage to when the content enters the viewport**.
+It is like a native virtualization, but of course it does not handle all the cases that super well (but it is a built-in API that requires 0 KiB of JS to implement).

+You have three values to choose from.

+- The `auto`.
+- The `visible`.
+- The `hidden`

+Of course, me being me, I always lean towards the simplest, the most "out-of-the-box" solution possible, so the `auto` property is very appealing to me.
+The browser will do most of the work for me, and I do not have to manage the state myself.

+To be clear: **this is not a silver bullet**.
+With **the `auto` property, the scrollbar might jump around while the browser shows/hides the content**.
+Some articles recommend using the `IntersectionObserver` API to handle the state manually, which is what you most likely will end up doing.

+Overall, this is a great API to be familiar with.
+If you are using a framework, and not using `Fragments`, it is quite easy to case the DOM to be quite big causing rendering issues.